rancher/dashboard/docusaurus/docs/code-base-works/directory-structure.md

 ## formatters
 This is not a top-level folder in the shell, which uses `/components/formatter`, but a top-level `formatters` directory works the same way in an extension as the shell `formatter` directory does.
 Formatters are used to format data within tables. see [Defining Products](./products-and-navigation.md) for more information on configuring resource tables.

+## layouts
+Components in this folder are used as layouts in other components.
+This is an artifact from our Nuxt usage and more details can be read about that in the Nuxt [documentation](https://nuxt.com/docs/guide/directory-structure/layouts).

+The existing layouts available can be found [here](https://github.com/rancher/dashboard/tree/master/shell/layouts).

+### Overlapping Layout Names
+If an extension uses the same name as an existing layout the extension's layout will override the shell's layout.
+We discourage overlapping layout names as it may introduce side effects and bugs.
+We may completely prevent it from happening in the future.

 ## machine-config**
 Machine configs are used to add provider-specific UI to the rke2/k3s provisioning page.
 Read more about provisioning [here](./machine-drivers.md)